joinpursuit/Pursuit-Core-Web/html_css_dom/css_intro/README.md

 Play around with these properties to explore how changing each property's value alters the appearance of your page.

-# A final question...
+## Margin Collapse
-In the previous excercise, we made the margin for each `div` 10 pixels.
+The CSS above made the margin for each `div` 10 pixels.
 However, when the the `div` tags are stacked vertically, there are only 10 pixels (instead of a cumulative 20 pixels) of space between the bottom border of one `div` and the upper border of the next `div`.
-What's going on?
+What's going on here?
+(Hint: [margin collapse](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing))